List of EastEnders characters introduced in 2024: Ayesha Siddhu

 Ayesha Siddhu, played by Laila Rouass, first appears in episode 6955, originally broadcast on 5 August 2024.
 The character and Rouass' casting details were announced on 26 July 2024.
 Ayesha is introduced as an old friend of Suki Panesar (Balvinder Sopal) and arrives after being invited to Albert Square, the show's setting, by Suki's former husband Nish Panesar (Navin Chowdhry).
 Rouass was excited to appear in the soap and work with Chowdhry and Sopal, having previously worked with the former.
 The actress was born and raised in the East End of London, so dubbed her role "a lifelong dream come true".
 In an interview with Laura Denby from the Radio Times, Rouass revealed that she had always wanted a role in EastEnders and felt that she could not turn the opportunity down.
 Rouass was contracted for a guest stint, and the character departs in episode 6958, originally broadcast on 12 August 2024.

 The character's backstory states that Nish murdered Ayesha's husband, Hardeep, because he thought he was having an affair with Suki.
 However, it emerges that Suki actually had romantic feelings towards Ayesha, which she reciprocated but never acted upon.
 Rouass described their relationship as a "first love thing" and explained that Ayesha finds Suki's decision to come out "inspiring" and brave as she did not expect it to happen.
 When they meet, Nish apologises to Ayesha for murdering Hardeep, but Ayesha refuses to accept his apology.
 Rouass told Denby that Ayesha "probably has hate in her heart for Nish", so is not prepared to "tolerate" him now.
 Nish reunites Ayesha and Suki in hope that it creates problems for her relationship to Eve Unwin (Heather Peace).
 Rouass pointed out that Ayesha quickly recognises how Nish is trying to manipulate the situation, having witnessed emotional abuse from Nish towards Suki in the past.

+Beryl

+Beryl, played by Ninette Finch, is an elderly lady who is frequently seen around Walford and visiting its establishments.
+She was first seen in August 2024 as a customer in Beale's Eels when Bobby Beale (Clay Milner Russell) has been left in charge.
+In February 2025, she attends an appointment at Fox & Hair where she has her nails done by Kim Fox (Tameka Empson).
+She is present when the salon suffers from a power cut.
+In July 2025, she buys a pair of boxing gloves from Billy Mitchell (Perry Fenwick)'s stall.
+In September 2025, she is seen sat next to Tommy Moon (Sonny Kendall) and Joel Marshall (Max Murray) whilst they are travelling on the tube, and in November 2025, she is seen in the café.
+In March 2026, Beryl attends another appointment at Fox & Hair, where she gives Denise Fox (Diane Parish) a tip to give to Josh Goodwin (Joshua Vaughan) following his first day working as a trainee.